mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 If you have done all the 'sed' and 'rm' to remove certain Panel functions, you shouldn't have any issues.
 However if you get a smarty who uses the terminal to access hidden files and "accidentally" deletes ~/.config/cinnamon/spices/Cinamenu@json or the .json file that should be there,<br>
 then in a terminal type:# rm ~/.config/firstlogincomplete_DONOTDelete and have them logout and login again and everything resets.
+<br><br>
+When you create a user, if the Cinnamenu does not toggle as default on first login - it does work if you:
+* Manual logout and then it works at every login afterwards
+* Setup forced logout by default after the first login - and then it works at every login afterwards by:
+<br><br> commenting out #cinnamon --replace &<br>
+AND<br><br>uncommenting #cinnamon-session-quit --logout --force in /usr/share/customscripts z_login.sh<br>
+Forced logout may have to be the norm in future wayland implementations I have not tested as muffin wayland at this time is exmperimental anyway.

 -----------------------------------------------------------------------------------
 What Happens To The Cinnamon Desktop During An Apt Upgrade To The Library/Version ?